 Federal law gives you the right to submit a dispute and request an investigation when you discover an error in your credit report.
-Under the Fair Credit Reporting Act (FCRA), both the credit reporting agency and the information provider have responsibilities for correcting inaccurate or incomplete information in your report.
-When you submit a dispute, the credit reporting agency must investigate the items in question – usually within 30 days – unless they consider your dispute frivolous.
+Under the Fair Credit Reporting Act (FCRA), both the credit reporting agency and the information provider have responsibilities to correct inaccurate or incomplete information in your report.
+When you mail your dispute, the credit reporting agency must investigate the items in question – usually within 30 days – unless they consider your dispute frivolous.

 You need to provide the following:

 - Supporting documents, payment statements or checks.
-Ask that the information be deleted or corrected.
+Indicate which of the provided information should be deleted or corrected.

 - You can include a copy of your credit report with the disputed items circled.
-Be as clear as possible to make it easy for the Bureaus to understand what you are looking for.
+Be as clear as possible to make it easy for the Bureaus to understand what needs to be done.

-Send the letters via certified mail, return receipt requested, or fed-ex with signature required, so you have documentation that the credit-reporting agency have received your letter.
+Send the letters via certified mail, return receipt requested, or Fed-ex with a “signature required”, so you have documentation proving the credit reporting agency has received your letter.
 Keep a copy of your letter and all other documents for future reference.